Joel-B-Williams/Droidlett/README.md

 # Droidlett

 A basic Android app to show Intercom functionality
-- App initialized a local DB to store users
+- App initializes a local DB to store users
 - Logging in with correct incorrect or blank credentials instantiates a Visitor session